rlauer6/doc-converter/README.md

 ## Summary

 - an EC2 instance running in a publicly available subnet
-- an IAM role that has permissions to some bucket
-- an S3 bucket
+- an S3 bucket that is readable and writable by both the client and the server.
+This can be achived using an IAM role that you can assign to both the client and server instance
 - LibreOffice 5
 - RPM build tools (`rpm-build`)
 - `automake`